notwa/rc/README.md

 mimic certain features of `sudo` for systems without it installed. as it stands, this mostly just handles some environment variables.

+try this: `maybesudo_ -u "$USER" printenv`

 ### [minutemaid](/sh/minutemaid#L6)

-return 0 if the current minute is divisible by a number. note that a minute is relative to the seconds since the epoch, not the minute of the hour.
+return 0 and/or execute a command if the current minute is divisible by a given number. note that a minute is relative to the seconds since the epoch, not the minute of the hour. this ensures that commands will run roughly every N minutes, regardless of the minute hand on the clock.

 ```
 # crontab usage: